toasty1096/Topo2Hexmap/README.md

 # Topo2Hexmap – Map Creation Tool for MegaMek

-*Disclaimer: This project is not affiliated with MegaMek or its creators.
-It is a fan-made utility made to simplify map creation.*
+*Disclaimer: This project is not affiliated with MegaMek or its creators, It is a fan-made utility made to simplify map creation.*

 ## Overview